balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 JWE(K_ephemeral, {
   "status": 201,
   "requestId": "10992782-e096-4fd3-9458-24dca7a92fa5",
-  "resource": {
-      "uri": "/resources/7f35c3eb-95d6-4558-a7fc-1942e5f03094",
-      "authorizationUris": [
-        "/authorizations/50e9056d-0700-4919-b55f-84cd78a2a65e",
-        "/authorizations/db4c95ab-3fbf-42a8-989f-f53c1f13cc9a"
-      ],
-      "keyUris": [
+  "resource-uris": [
-        "/keys/b4cba4da-a984-4af2-b54f-3ca04acfe461",
-        "/keys/2671413c-ab80-4f19-a0a4-ae07e1a94e90"
+      "/gmbc/7f35c3eb-95d6-4558-a7fc-1942e5f03094",

   ]
-  }
 })
 ~~~

 If successful, the KMS response to a create resource request MUST have a status of 201.
 In the case of a request failure, the KMS response status SHOULD be that of an {{!RFC7231}} defined status code with semantics that correspond to the failure condition.

+### Post GMBC

+TODO

-### Retrieve Resource
+### Retrieve GMBC

-A client that is authorized on a given KMS resource object may retrieve the current state of that object as well as that of current set of KMS authorization objects and bound KMS keys.
+A client that is authorized on a given GMBC may retrieve the current state of that object as well as that of current set of associated GK objects.

-The request message conforms to the basic request message structure, where the method is "retrieve", and the uri is that of the KMS resource object as returned by the create operation from which it originated.
+The request message conforms to the basic request message structure, where the method is "retrieve", and the uri is that of the GMBC as returned by the create operation from which it originated.

 Request payload definition: